MitchLNewman/SQLWork_MN/ChallengeAnswers.md

 ## Using COUNT and JOIN ...
 ON, get the number of cities in China.

 SELECT COUNT(city.name) as number_of_cities_in_China from city left join country on city.countrycode=country.code where country.name= 'China';

+## Using aggregate functions, return the number of countries the database contains

+SELECT COUNT(Name) FROM country;

+## What are the top ten largest countries by area?

+SELECT Name, SurfaceArea from country ORDER BY SurfaceArea DESC LIMIT 10;

+## List the five largest cities by population in Japan

+SELECT city.Name, city.Population from city LEFT JOIN country ON city.CountryCode = country.Code WHERE country.Name="Japan" ORDER BY city.Population DESC LIMIT 5;

+ ## List the names and country codes of every country with Elizabeth II as its Head of State.
+You will need to fix the mistake first

+SELECT Name, HeadOfState from country WHERE HeadOfState="Elisabeth II";